Thursday, November 22, 2018

 When we buy directly at the source, either at the wineries or from a reputable and reliable Négociants, we ask for bottling certificate to be provided as well as bottle provenance and conditions (via various documents and pictures), more especially if the bottle(s) does not come from directly or previously from the Chateau.

-We also do post-purchase inspection and authentication (if possible prior or at good receiving), to ensure the bottles we bought are not in bad conditions or fakes, and that they correspond to the documents and pictures priorly received.
+We also conduct post-purchase inspection and authentication (if possible, before or at the time of receipt), to ensure that the bottles we purchased are in good condition and not counterfeit, and that they correspond to the documents and pictures previously received.

-Doing these pre- and post-purchase inspections are very important, essential I should say, as they allow us to filter the bad bottles (bad conditions or fakes), as in turn when we resell them, we ought to be a reliable source for our clients and therefore guarantee that all of our bottles are in pristine conditions and definitely not fakes.
+Doing these pre- and post-purchase inspections are crucial, essential I should say, as they allow us to filter the bad bottles (bad conditions or fakes), as in turn when we resell them, we ought to be a reliable source for our clients and therefore guarantee that all of our bottles are in pristine conditions and definitely not fakes.

-That is why we buy mainly directly from the Chateaux or from the Négociants to get unopened genuine OWC (Original Wooden Cases) usually sealed with the Chateaux or Negotiants Band, which offer guarantee and security of the genuity of the wines for our clients.
+That is why we purchase mainly directly from the Châteaux or from the Négociants to obtain unopened, genuine OWC (Original Wooden Cases), usually sealed with the Châteaux or Négociants' Band, which offers a guarantee and security of the genuineness of the wines for our clients.

 Major Difference between Prices on Wine-Searcher